clesaege/slow-trade/README.md

 - Bonded Curves

 ## What was done during the hackathon
-- Invent bounded linear AMM.
+- Invented bounded linear AMM.
-- Derive all the equations for this AMM (buy/sell/add liquidity/remove liquidity).
+- Derived all the equations for this AMM (buy/sell/add liquidity/remove liquidity).
 - Smart contracts
   - Implement a 0-1 bounded linear AMM (supports only a unique LP).
-  - Implement the auction system on top of it.
+  - Implement a AMM + auction composite exchange.

 # Problem